AtsushiSakai/PythonRobotics/docs/modules/5_path_planning/dynamic_bfs_maze_Solver/Dynamic_maze_Solver.rst

 This example demonstrates a **dynamic maze-solving algorithm** based on the **Breadth-First Search (BFS)** strategy.
-The visualizer dynamically updates a maze in real-time while the solver attempts to reach a moving target.
+The visualizer dynamically updates a maze in real time while the solver attempts to reach a moving target.

 Unlike static pathfinding examples, this version introduces: